KozlovKV/game-life/docs/_docs.md

 # Introduction
 Realization of "Conway's game of life" using Logisim and Cdm-8.

 "Conway's game of life" is a cellural automaton.
-This is a zero player game, player set an initial condition and then only can observe the development.
+This is an auto-playable game.
+Player set an initial condition and then only can observe the development.

 **Rules:**
 1. The field of "Game of life" is a grid of square cells.
 Each cell has two conditions it can be live or dead.